-To turn off only TCS, press and release the ♣ button.
-The traction off light displays in the instrument cluster.
-The appropriate message will display in the DIC.
-See Ride Control System Messages \$\phi\$ 120.
+To turn off only TCS, press and release the TCS/StabiliTrak button.
+The traction off light (displays in the instrument cluster.

-To turn TCS on again, press and release the hard button.
-The traction off light displayed in the instrument cluster will turn off.
-The appropriate message will display in the DIC.
+To turn TCS on again, press and release the TCS/StabiliTrak button.
+The traction off light (d) displayed in the instrument cluster will turn off.

-If TCS is limiting wheel spin when the specific button is pressed, the system will not turn off until the wheels stop spinning.
+If TCS is limiting wheel spin when the TCS/StabiliTrak button is pressed, the system will not turn off until the wheels stop spinning.

-To turn off both TCS and StabiliTrak, press and hold the \$\frac{1}{48}\$ button until the traction off light \$\frac{1}{48}\$ come on and stay on in the instrument cluster.
-The appropriate message will display in the DIC.
-See Ride Control System Messages \$\dip\$ 120.
+To turn off both TCS and StabiliTrak, press and hold the TCS/StabiliTrak button until the traction off light and StabiliTrak OFF light come on and stay on in the instrument cluster.

-To turn TCS and StabiliTrak on again, press and release the \$\frac{1}{48}\$ button.
-The traction off light \$\frac{1}{48}\$ in the instrument cluster turn off.
-The appropriate message will display in the DIC.
+To turn TCS and StabiliTrak on again, press and release the TCS/StabiliTrak button.
+The traction off light 🙆 and StabiliTrak OFF light 🍰 in the instrument cluster turn off.